mindvalley/wukong-cli/README.md

 ## THE IDEA

-The Wukong CLI is a set of tools to manages Mindvalley DevOps resources.
+The Wukong CLI is a set of tools to manage Mindvalley DevOps resources.
 Its goal is to provide a one-stop shop for developers to interact with the Mindvalley DevOps ecosystem.
 By centralizing different tasks on different tools into a single CLI, It will solve these problems when it comes to adopting DevOps practices:

 - Knowledge Gaps: Learning to use a new tool can be painful.
 Each tool has a unique UI & UX, as well as different workflows.
 - Getting Lost in the ecosystem: It’s completely normal for a company to have 20+ different DevOps tools, so knowing which tool to use and remember where to access it can be a problem.
 After all developers are having enough trouble dealing with their day to day tasks.